postm1/GD3D11/README.md

 ### Latest version

 Building the mod is currently only possible with windows, but should be easy to do for anyone.
-To build the Mod, you need to do the following:
+To build the mod, you need to do the following:

 - Download & install **Git** (or any Git client) and clone this GitHub repository to get the GD3D11 code.
 - Download & install **Microsoft Visual Studio 2019** (Community Edition is fine, make sure to enable C++ Tools during installation!).
 Might work on 2015 or 2017 but untested.